How does a typical person use the internet?

 This also applies to other companies like Microsoft, Twitter, Apple and what not.
 Obviously to a much smaller extent.

 This is not how the internet always worked.
-Under the guise of social internet revolution, we internet users are continuously peer-pressured into connecting our very personal life details to everything we do on the internet.
+Under the guise of the social internet revolution, we internet users are continuously peer-pressured into connecting our very personal life details to everything we do on the internet.
 We have, over the last decade or so, willingly or unwillingly, changed the way we use the internet.

-I think for people like me, who greatly values their privacy and wants NSA or any government organization to stop snooping into every minutiae details of our personal life, we need to start changing the way we use the internet.
+I think for people like me, who greatly values their privacy and wants NSA or any government organization to stop snooping into every minutiae detail of our personal life, we need to start changing the way we use the internet.

 Here is how:

 - Host your own email if you can.
-If you must use gmail, limit to non-personal use.
+If you must use Gmail, limit to non-personal use.

 - Self-host all open-source alternative to your web-services if possible.
-Mail, file backup, vpn.
-Get a non-us/eu vps, preferably in a country that doesn’t have good diplomatic relationship or less possibility of intelligence data sharing with other countries like US or EU.
+Mail, file backup, VPN.
+Get a non-us/EU vps, preferably in a country that doesn’t have good diplomatic relationship or less possibility of intelligence data sharing with other countries like US or EU.